 8 June 2021

 Delays in discharging older people living with frailty from hospital are caused by a complex range of factors, but a key factor is how medical and social information about patients becomes fragmented during their stay.
-This is the conclusion of a study in two large NHS hospitals led by National Institute for Health Research (NIHR) funded researchers at the Universities of Bristol and Birmingham, published in Ageing and Society.
+This is the conclusion of a study in two large NHS hospitals led by National Institute for Health and Care Research (NIHR) funded researchers at the Universities of Bristol and Birmingham, published in Ageing and Society.